utkarsh2102/packlog/README.md

     $ sudo insmod packlog.ko
     ```

-- Now that the module is intialized, let's see the incoming packets:
+- Now that the module is initialized, let's see the incoming packets:
     ```bash
     $ sudo dmesg | tail
     ```

 - At this point, you'll see some packets already have started to get logged.
-Let's make a HTTP request now and see what happens.
+Let's make an HTTP request now and see what happens.
 Open Firefox and open any site, or type the following in another terminal:
     ```bash
     $ firefox utkarsh2102.com
     ```
     You'll see a spike in the number of packets.
 Obviously, eh?
 But fun, isn't it?
-But can you guess why the number of packets keep increasing?
+But can you guess why the number of packets keeps increasing?
 Which packets are these?
 Any idea? ^.^

 - Anyway, now that fun time's over, let's remove the inserted module:
     ```bash